SONN Patentanwälte – IP Attorneys

 Daniel Alge has been involved in the development of the UPC for many years, for example in his functions as Board Member of the European Patent Litigators Association (EPLIT) and President of the European Union Members Commission (EUCOF) of the international patent attorney federation FICPI.
 In addition, he frequently gives lectures on this topic, most recently, for example, at the IP Academy of the Austrian Patent Office.
 On 5 October 2023 at the FICPI Open Forum in London he served as moderator of the UPC session, with judge Klaus Grabinski, chairperson of the UPC Presidium and President of the UPC Court of Appeal, as one of the speakers.

 For several years, Rainer Beetz was a member of an expert group advising the European Commission on the conception of the UPC.
 He is a founding member of EPLIT and gives lectures on the UPC for the legal profession and industry.
-In an article in the professional journal "ÖBl" (only available in German), he recently presented practical consideration on unitary patent and UPC.
+In an article in the professional journal "ÖBl" (only available in German), he recently presented practical considerations on unitary patent and UPC.
+He also regularly reports on new UPC decisions in the same journal (see also here).

-Johannes Strobl, Matthias Brunner and Philipp Weinzinger are experts in procedural matters before the UPC due to their additional qualification, which they obtained in a UPC-specific course at the Politecnico di Milano.
+Johannes Strobl, Matthias Brunner, Philipp Weinzinger and Fabian Stanke are experts in procedural matters before the UPC due to their additional qualification, which they obtained in a UPC-specific course at the Politecnico di Milano.

 Frequently asked questions (FAQ)